-Emily Speed is resilient in the face of challenges, a determined and purposeful student, and a researcher to the core.
-She received her BA in psychology in 2015 from the University of West Florida.
-She recently moved across the country to begin the Educational Neuroscience Ph.D program at Utah State University.
-Her daughter, Catie, is pretty much the best thing that ever happened to her and continues to teach Emily something new every day.
-Emily speaks Spanish at the working professional level and is conversationally fluent (and improving) in American Sign Language and Python.
-She is also casually studying German and Kaqchikel Mayan.
+Em Speed is resilient in the face of challenges, a determined and purposeful student, and a researcher to the core.
+They received their BA in psychology in 2015 from the University of West Florida.
+They are a fourth-year graduate student in the Educational Neuroscience Ph.D program at Utah State University.
+They speak fluent English, Spanish, and conversational Kaqchikel Mayan and American Sign Language.

 - the effects language of instruction on numerical system understanding

-Emily’s hobbies include longboarding, cross-stitch, and making blanket forts.
-She also enjoys learning about Meso-American indigenous languages and peoples, aviation and aeronautics, the philosophy of religion, organizational strategies, concept cars, underground cave systems, Buddhist philosophy, entomology, dinosaurs, ad infinitum.
+Em’s hobbies include snowboarding, cross-stitch, and making blanket forts.
+They also enjoys learning about Meso-American indigenous languages and peoples, aviation and aeronautics, the philosophy of religion, organizational strategies, concept cars, underground cave systems, Buddhist philosophy, entomology, dinosaurs, ad infinitum.